slub/dswarm-springer-journals-mappings/README.md

 # Springer Journals Mappings in d:swarm

+A repository containing all related information to process d:swarm mappings that map data that conform to the Springer Journals schema.

+## Mappings

+All projects that contain mappings that map from the Springer Journals schema to a target schema.

-## Mappings to UBL Intermediate Format
+### Mappings to UBL Intermediate Format

+Following projects contain mappings from Springer Journals schema to [UBL Intermediate Format](https://github.com/ubleipzig/intermediateschema/blob/master/is-0.9.json)

 (project identifier = project name)